avatao/avatao-blog/_posts/2016-10-18-Interview-CyKor.md

 author_web: "http://www.crysys.hu/~pek/"
 ---

 The South Korean CTF team [CyKor](https://ctftime.org/team/369), (also [on Facebook](https://ko-kr.facebook.com/cistcykor/)) is one of the best CTF teams in the world.
-Together with other South Korean security experts like Junghoon Lee (aka "Lokihardt") and the members of (Raon_ASRT)[https://ctftime.org/team/3206] the (DEFKOR)[https://ctftime.org/team/16702] CTF team was formed which won the (DEFON CTF Finals in 2015)[https://ctftime.org/team/16702] and (ranked 3rd in 2016)[https://ctftime.org/event/344].
-As team CyKor they ranked 2nd on [Belluminar](http://belluminar.org/) 2016, a top invite-only hacking contest organized by (POC)[http://www.powerofcommunity.net/].
+Together with other South Korean security experts like Junghoon Lee (aka "Lokihardt") and the members of [Raon_ASRT](https://ctftime.org/team/3206) the [DEFKOR](https://ctftime.org/team/16702) CTF team was formed which won the [DEFCON CTF Finals in 2015](https://ctftime.org/team/16702) and [ranked 3rd in 2016](https://ctftime.org/event/344).
+As team CyKor they ranked 2nd on [Belluminar](http://belluminar.org/) 2016, a top invite-only hacking contest organized by [POC](http://www.powerofcommunity.net/).

 Here is their story.
 <!--excerpt-->